matloff/regtools/inst/UnbalancedClasses.md

 > ... every fraud incident is different, and reactive responses will vary
 > depending on the facts that are unique to each case.

-A practical, *effective* approach would be to simply look at the r values for the new cases directly, "by hand" rather than by computer.
+Use of a machine learning algorithm to make a mechanical decision would obviate this needed flexibility.

+Instead, a practical, *effective* approach would be to simply look at the r values for the new cases directly.
+In other words, we have the algorithm only take the first step, after which we work "by hand" rather than by computer.
 We would still set a threshold h, yes, but would use it only as first-stage screening, with the second stage being done by humans.

 At that point, the (human) auditor would take  into account both that estimated probability -- now worrying not only that it is larger than h